-The CEQA Guidelines Section 15130 provides that allow the following elements are necessary to an adequate discussion of significant cumulative impacts: for the use of two alternative methods to determine the scope of related projects for the cumulative impact analysis:
+The CEQA Guidelines allow for the use of two alternative methods to determine the scope of related projects for the cumulative impact analysis:

-- List Method-A list of past, present, and probable reasonably anticipated future projects producing related or cumulative impacts, including, if necessary, those projects outside the control of the agency: or- - Regional Growth Projections Method-A summary of projections contained in an adopted general plan or related planning document, or in a prior environmental document which has been adopted or certified, which that described or evaluated regional or area wide conditions contributing to the cumulative impact.
-Any such planning document shall be referenced and made available to the public at a location specified by the Lead Agency. is designed to evaluate regional or area-wide conditions (CEQA Guidelines Section 15130).
+- List Method-A list of past, present, and reasonably anticipated future projects producing related or cumulative impacts, including those projects outside the control of the agency. - ► Regional Growth Projections Method-A summary of projections contained in an adopted general plan or related planning document that is designed to evaluate regional or area-wide conditions (CEQA Guidelines Section 15130).